audioxide/data/data/posts/20181221-articles-top-10-albums-of-2018.md

 Clear, articulate anger can draw blood like a knife.
 It can also be really funny. *Joy As an Act of Resistance* was a breath of fresh air.
 Straddling punk, post-punk, grunge, and a bunch of other labels that don’t quite fit, the album delights in a kind of silly, righteous fury.
 The instrumentals are harsh and relentless, Joe Talbot spends much more time shouting than singing, yet the results are as sharp as anything punk has produced in years.
 A hipster/skinhead hybrid shouldn’t be much of a surprise in 2018, but I’m delighted it sounds this good in musical form.

 Hearing a band run headfirst into British topics of the day — immigration, Brexit, press sensationalism, masculinity, I could go on — feels oddly quaint.
 Popular music is so saturated with characterless abstractions that one forgets it can attach itself to the real world.
 And it’s not standoffish, necessarily.
-Plenty won’t be pleased about what they hear (though Islam really *didn’t *eat your hamster) but the music is largely playful.
-It’s an album looking for laughs, not fights, and it finds plenty. *Joy as an Act of Resistance *feels like an album people will talk about years down the line.
+Plenty won’t be pleased about what they hear (though Islam really *didn’t* eat your hamster) but the music is largely playful.
+It’s an album looking for laughs, not fights, and it finds plenty. *Joy as an Act of Resistance* feels like an album people will talk about years.
 It has that weight to it.
 Don’t call it a comeback, but British punk is alive and well.

 **Andrew**